Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Analysis/ShowExploratoryLineOfSightBetweenPoints/readme.md

 1. Create an `AnalysisOverlay` and add it to the scene view.
 2. Create an `ExploratoryLocationLineOfSight` with initial observer and target locations and add it to the analysis overlay.
-3. Listen for clicks on the scene.
+3. Listen for taps on the scene.
 4. Update the target and observer positions by updating `ExploratoryLocationLineOfSight.ObserverLocation` and `ExploratoryLocationLineOfSight.TargetLocation`.

 ## Relevant API